-Sadovaya Group could not meet its obligations to the creditors but it makes every effort to find the resolution of each matter.
+Sadovaya Group also could not meet its obligations to other creditors but it makes every effort to find the resolution of each matter.
 It succeeded to find the mutual understanding almost with all creditors.

-34. Approval of the financial statements
+32. Approval of the financial statements

-The Consolidated Financial Statements of the Group for the year ended 31 December 2013 were approved for issue and signed on behalf of the Management Board on 20 February 2015.
+The Consolidated Financial Statements of the Group for the year ended 31 December 2014 were approved for issue and signed on behalf of the Management Board on 15 February 2016.